FertigLab/sra-tools-notes/README.md

 ## Installation
 Sra-tools as well the aligner or other tools are very convienient to be installed with conda.
 First, install conda itself.
-[Miniconda installation instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) explains what to do with the [conda installation script](https://docs.conda.io/en/latest/miniconda.html "Miniconda installtion script").
+[conda installation instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) explains what to do with the [conda installation script](https://docs.conda.io/en/latest/miniconda.html "Miniconda installtion script").
 To download the script using the command-line, you can use wget command.

 Conda suggest to modify the shell prompt after installation.
 I wuold say no and just add conda/bin (usually, it is ~/mniconda3/bin) to path.
 Now, install [sra-tools](https://anaconda.org/bioconda/sra-tools "sra-tooks installtion page in conda"), [salmon](https://anaconda.org/bioconda/salmon "salmon installtion page in conda"). etc. You are to do it once for a new user, then sometimes [update conda](https://docs.conda.io/projects/conda/en/latest/commands/update.html) if you like.